Updated: 2026-06-28

 4) What remains closed

-- We do not disclose anti-abuse heuristics, anti-spam logic, and internal risk-scoring rules.
+- We do not disclose anti-abuse mechanisms, anti-spam heuristics, or internal risk-scoring rules.

-- We do not disclose operational secrets, environment key material, infrastructure hardening details, and internal incident-response playbooks.
+- We do not disclose operational secrets, environment key material, infrastructure-hardening details, or internal incident-response plans.

-- We do not publish code portions when publication would materially increase abuse risk without improving cryptographic verifiability.
+- We do not publish code or logic where publication would materially increase bypass risk without a comparable gain in cryptographic verifiability.

 5) Audits and disclosure practice

-- We plan independent audits focused on cryptographic invariants and critical protocol-state correctness.
+- We plan independent audits focused on cryptographic invariants and correctness of critical protocol states.

-- After each audit, we will publish a public summary: scope, methodology, critical findings, and fix status.
+- After each audit, we publish a public summary covering scope, methodology, critical findings, and remediation status.